Mohammadalkhassawneh/Task-Manager/README.md

 Postman
 Import the collection and environment from the `postman/` folder.
 Tokens are auto-extracted.

+Swagger Documentation
+Interactive API documentation is available at `http://localhost:3000/api-docs` when the server is running.
+- Browse all endpoints with request/response examples
+- Test API calls directly from the browser
+- View detailed schema definitions
+- JWT authentication supported in the UI

 Notes
 - JWT tokens are stateless and expire per server config.